pombredanne/djpcms/README.rst

 ---------
 * jinja2_ for templating.
 Shipped with the library in the ``libs`` module but a library in its own.
+* django_ for ideas and actual chunks of code.

 JavaScript
 ------------